Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 - A Point Light renders six shadow maps (the number of faces in a cubemap).
 - A Directional Light renders one shadow map per cascade.
 Set the cascade count of Directional Lights from the [HD Shadow Settings](Override-Shadows.md) of your Scene’s [Volumes](Volumes.md).
 The default value is four cascades.

-Note that HDRP can perform dynamic rescale of the shadow maps in a way that the smaller the area of the screen that the light covers the more the resolution is scaled down from the value set on the Light component.
-This can be useful to maximize the usage of the space in the shadow atlases, but also to reduce the impact of lights that occupy a small portion of the screen on performance.
-This option can be activated, per atlas, in the shadow section of the your Unity Project’s [HDRP Asset](HDRP-Asset.md).
+HDRP can perform a dynamic rescale of shadow maps to maximize space usage in shadow atlases, but also to reduce the performance impact of lights that occupy a small portion of the screen.
+To do this, HDRP scales down a light's shadow map resolution depending on the size of the screen area the light covers.
+The smaller the area on the screen, the more HDRP scales the resolution down from the value set on the [Light component](https://github.com/Unity-Technologies/Graphics/pull/Light-Component.md).
+To enable this feature, go the Shadow section of your Unity Project’s [HDRP Asset](https://github.com/Unity-Technologies/Graphics/pull/HDRP-Asset.md) and enable the **Dynamic Rescale** property for the shadow atlas you want HDRP to dynamically rescale the shadow maps of.
-Please note that this option is not available for cached shadow maps.
+Note that HDRP does not support dynamic rescale for cached shadow maps.

 ## Shadow atlases